-The most valuable asset of a startup is people — prospects, existing customers, and investors — as they help the new business grow faster by purchasing its products and spreading information about it.
+The most valuable asset of a startup is people — prospects, existing customers, and investors — as these groups help a new business grow faster by purchasing its products and spreading information about it.
 That is why you should focus on attracting more people to your mailing list.

-No matter how tempting that option may look, don’t buy a mailing list as it may pose a big risk for your startup reputation, and here’s why:
+No matter how tempting it may look, don’t buy a mailing list as it may pose a big risk for your startup’s reputation, and here’s why:

-- GDPR and other email spam laws and regulations can get violated resulting in large penalties;
+- GDPR and other email spam laws and regulations may be violated resulting in large penalties;

-- spam traps can appear in purchased mailing list, lowering your sender reputation and eventually getting you as a sender blacklisted.
+- spam traps can appear in purchased mailing list, lowering your sender reputation and eventually getting you blacklisted as a sender.

 The best decision is to play fair and collect a mailing list organically.